Geology of the Falkland Islands: Geological map

-Although the wells indicate a potentially productive source rock, they also indicate that many of the target reservoirs are composed of volcaniclastic rocks with low porosity due to secondary mineralisation and are thus unlikely to store hydrocarbons in large quantities.
-This is not an anomalous view based solely on published data from one well, but based on information from multiple sources.
-Volcaniclastic-rich deposits are probably present in many parts of the basin, which is to be expected, given the major volcanic sediment source that lay to the west at the time of sedimentary deposition.

-Tectonic-stratigraphic structure of the North Falkland Basin: post-exploratory-well analysis
+North Falkland Basin

 The sedimentary material that fills the north part of North Falkland basin is divided in eight tectonic-stratigraphic geological units.
 A geologic unit is a volume of rock or ice of identifiable origin and age that is defined by distinctive characteristics.
 At present the biostratigraphic information collected is not sufficient to establish a stratigraphical sequence based on palynological and paleontological data.
 Also, the lithostratigraphical units are useful to describe the stratigraphy only of individual wells, but are not useful to make comparisons since there are lateral lithological variations between the units.